pepopo978/nampower/README.md

 you can experiment with lowering this value.
 You will occasionally get errors but if they are infrequent enough for you the time saved will be worth it.

+Non gcd spells also seem to be affected by this.
+I suspect that only one spell can be processed per server tick.
+This means that if you try to cast 2 non gcd spells in the same server tick only one will be processed.
+To avoid this happening there is NP_NonGcdBufferTimeMs which is added after each non gcd spell.

 # Pepo v1.0.0 Changes

 Now looks for a nampower.cfg file in the same directory with two lines: